Phlebotomist, Continuing Education Workforce Certificate

 - Reach below waist level to manipulate equipment

-- Perform duties that require good hand/eye and hand/eye/foot coordination
+- Perform duties that require good hand/eye/foot coordination

 - Perform repetitive tasks